 We take the headache out of bottling on-site, however we do have some requirements to ensure the best process possible.
 Please read through the following requirements prior to booking your mobile bottling appointment and contact us if you have any questions.
 Already booked?
 Fill out the Wine Specifications form here.

-- Prior to bottling day, the winery will need complete wine filtration (we have mobile cross flow filtering coming online soon); wines that will be sterile filtered at bottling must be sterile filtered (EK) by the winery.
+- Prior to bottling day, the winery will need complete wine filtration; wines that will be sterile filtered at bottling must be sterile filtered (EK) by the winery.
 The bottling line provides additional sterile filtering using .45 micron membrane filters to protect against any possible variables or potential contamination between the initial filtration at the winery and completed, bottled product.
 Ask us if you have interest in filtration prior to bottling day.

-- The winery will need to ensure wine entering the line is below 60° F as the bottling line cannot successfully bottle wine below 60° F. The winery will need to ensure wine entering the line is at this minimum temperature.
-This is particularly important during hot summer months.
+- The winery will need to ensure wine entering the line is approx 60° F. This is particularly important during hot summer months.

 - On bottling day, the winery will provide physically-capable staff to assist the bottling truck (a minimum of five individuals are required, six is recommended).
 This staff ensures the bottling process goes as quickly and smoothly as possible.
 One winery staff person will place cases of bottles onto the unscrambling table, one will pack bottles into empty cases, two will label cases, date stamp each case, and stack cases onto pallet.
 A machine will tape the cases.

 - Provide a forklift and trained operator, or make other arrangements to manually place pallets of empty bottles on the bottling line pallet rotator lift.

 - Provide a hose to transfer from wine tank to the bottling line with a standard 1 1/2″ tri-clover fitting

 - Provide potable water for bottle rinsing (a garden hose works for this purpose)